NVIDIA's $20B Groq Deal: Why the AI King Licensed Its Biggest Challenger's Technology

 - Training: H100, H200, Blackwell GPUs

-- Inference: Groq LPUs (plus existing TensorRT optimization)
+- Inference: Groq-derived LPU technology (plus existing TensorRT optimization)

 - Software: CUDA, TensorRT, NeMo, Triton